 Parnell Rose Gardens: With a quaint set up, you wouldn’t imagine these gardens are home to over 5,000 roses.
 You’ll experience bursts of colours and fragrances all throughout summer and autumn.

 Depot Eatery: Expect Pinot on tap, oysters and sliders.
 This buzzing industrial-chic spot is full of friendly vibes and fab food.
 With no reservations available, it’s more suited for a date night or late family lunch.

-Waiheke Island: As the most populated and second largest island in the Hauraki Gulf, Waiheke is an effortlessly enjoyable way to end your time in New Zealand.
-The inviting island is a 30 to 40-minute ferry away, and the entire place radiates a beautiful bohemian feel.
-Head to the Oyster Inn for live music and incredible seafood or check out one of the family friendly beaches.
+Waiheke Island: As the most populated and second-largest island in the Hauraki Gulf, Waiheke is an effortlessly enjoyable way to end your time in New Zealand.
+The inviting island is a 30 to 40-minute ferry away from Auckland, and the entire place radiates a beautiful bohemian feel.
+Head to the Oyster Inn for live music and incredible seafood or check out one of the family-friendly beaches.
 End your day sprawled across a beanbag at Cable Bay Vineyards, letting the kids cartwheel on the sea-view lawn.
 With space for the active members of the family to run around, nibbles for even the pickiest eaters, and a gorgeous selection of wine for you to sip your way through, you really couldn’t ask for much more.

 Editor’s note: This post was originally published by Tania Shroff on 23, May 2018 and updated on 10, February 2020.